 For instance, what happens when you have a huge programming task at hand that you hope to finish within the shortest time possible while eliminating any room for errors?
 It takes a thorough understanding of your team’s strengths and weaknesses to help you decide which individuals to allocate to different tasks.

 4. Attracts better compensationAs we alluded to earlier, companies are increasingly looking for more from their positions.
 With PMP being a well recognized and professional certification, companies will often be willing to pay more for candidates who have it.

 Add this to the fact that IT and computer-related industry professionals earn some of the highest wages in the country.
 You then have a clear picture of how much you stand to gain once you add the PMP certificate to your IT or Network engineering qualifications.

 According to a recent report by the PMI (the Earning Power Report), the median salary for a qualified project manager in the USA is $112,000, with a total median compensation of $120,000.
-While this figure includes wages for positions with some experience, it still indicates the potential for any IT workers looking to move into project management roles.
+While this figure includes wages for positions with some experience, it still indicates the potential for any IT workers looking to get PMP certified and move into project management roles.

 5. Helps you climb up the career ladder

 Understanding and applying your project management skills to your daily work will enhance your position within a company.
 Being able to prioritize and put into action your work tasks on-time will get you noticed by colleagues and superiors, improving opportunities within your company.
 Equally, being able to demonstrate your ability to organize and complete projects gives you another tool if you should decide to jump ship and move to a new position at a different company.